pydantic/pydantic/docs/usage/models.md

             'loc': ('a_float',),
             'msg': 'Input should be a valid number, unable to parse string as an number', 'input': 'not a float',
         },
+        {
+            'type': 'float_parsing',
+            'loc': ('recursive_model', 'lng'),
+            'msg': 'Input should be a valid number, unable to parse string as an number', 'input': 'New York',
+        },
     ]
     """